Yooniii/NewsBrief/README.md

 # Features
 * **Multithreading:** Scrapes news content from multiple categories simultaneously, greatly enhancing performance.
 (URLs of RSS feeds from different news sources are defined in the URLS.json)
-* **Asynchronous Summarization:** The summarize() function processes multiple articles simultaneously, speeding up the summarization process.
+* **Asynchronous Summarization:** A summarize function processes multiple articles simultaneously, speeding up the summarization process.
 * **Modular Design:** The backend is split into independent functions for scraping, summarizing, validating data, and saving articles to the database, promoting low coupling.
-This principle was also applied to the front-end, which is structured into separate React components and combined together to form a cohesive interface.
+This principle was also applied to the front end, which is structured into separate React components and combined to form a cohesive interface.
-* **Custom ML Model:** summaries are generated using a fine-tuned ML model.
-More details about the process are below.
+* **Custom ML Model:** Summaries are generated using a fine-tuned ML model.
+I've included more details about the process below.
 * **Tooltip feature:** appears when users highlight text, offering definitions/explanations to help them understand unfamiliar words /phrases without needing to search elsewhere.

 # The Process
 ## Data Collection and Preparation
 First, I curated various datasets with human-produced summaries from multiple sources: three from Hugging Face and one from Kaggle.
 Each dataset contained original article text and corresponding human-generated summaries.
-I combined these datasets into a single comprehensive dataset and created a preprocessing function to prepare the data for training and evaluation.
+I combined these datasets into a comprehensive dataset and created a preprocessing function to prepare the data for training and evaluation.
 The function prefixes the input with the task instruction (summarize) and tokenizes the inputs and outputs (labels).
 I then split the dataset into 80% training and 20% testing data and applied the preprocessing function using map.

 ## Model Training
-I defined my training arguments (Seq2SeqTrainingArguments) by specificying key parameters such as the learning rate and optimization, number of training epochs, and logging settings.
+I defined my training arguments (Seq2SeqTrainingArguments) by specifying key parameters such as the learning rate and optimization, the number of training epochs, and logging settings.
 I also used the (Seq2Seq) Trainer class which handled the training and evaluation process.
 The Trainer also used a compute_metrics function to evaluate model performance.

 Compute_metrics takes as input a tuple containing the model outputs (predictions) and desired outcomes (labels).
-The function decodes the predictions and labels into text, and then calculates the ROUGE score (rounded to 4 decimal places).
+The function decodes the predictions and labels into text and then calculates the ROUGE score (rounded to 4 decimal places).
 This score measured the overlap between the generated summaries (predictions) and reference summaries (labels).

 For more details, the completed model is available at: https://huggingface.co/Yooniii/Article_summarizer